mimvdb/regression-murtree/README.md

 cmake ..
 cmake --build .
 ```
-2. Build streed2 by following the linux instructions in the README
+2. Build streed by following the linux instructions in the README
 3. Prepare datasets (See above)
 4. Run `python setup_scalability.py` to intialize the experiment
 5. Run `python lab_runner.py` to run the experiments with multiple processes or on DelftBlue, or run `python sync_runner.py` to run single-threaded.